top of page

 Person holding a clapperboard marked "The Ick" in a dark room with blue patterned walls.
 Another person stands nearby, partially visible.

 It had been five years since I last directed.
-Life took over—other work, shifting priorities, creative burnout.
+Life took over—other work, shifting priorities, and creative burnout.
 I didn’t step away with a declaration.
 I just… stopped.
 And stayed stopped.

+Then, this script landed in my inbox.
 A one-act short.
 Simple.
 Intimate.
 Written by a fellow actress I’d worked with on my last feature film, Cold Pressed.
 She, too, was making her way back into the industry after a hiatus.
 That parallel—two creatives rediscovering the work—was enough for me to say yes.

 Shooting a Short in One Day